AyanRoy22/Room_Occupancy_Detection/README.md

 3. Random Forest Classifier
 4. Ada Boost Classifier

 Out of which Random Forest Classifier gave the best score.
-After Hyperparameter tuning, it gave a score of 98.02% <br>
+After Hyperparameter tuning, it gave an accuracy score of 98.02% <br>
-Other performance metrics are as follows :
+From the confusion matrix, performance metrics are as follows :

 **Accuracy:** The accuracy of 97.69% indicates that the overall model performance is relatively high.
 It suggests that the model correctly predicts the outcome for approximately 97.69% of the cases.<br>